Ecolinguistics: Linguistic and biological diversity

 Language diversity is part of ecolinguistics because of the relationship between diversity of local languages and biodiversity.
-This relationship arises because of the cultural adaptation to the environment that is encoded in local languages.
-The forces of globalisation are allowing dominant languages (such as English) to spread, and replace these local languages (Nettle and Romaine 2000).
-This leads to a loss of both sustainable local cultures and the important traditional ecological knowledge contained within their languages.
+The relationship arises because of the cultural adaptation to the environment that is encoded in local languages.
+The forces of globalisation allow dominant languages (such as English) to spread, and they replace local languages (Nettle and Romaine 2000), which leads to a loss of both sustainable local cultures and the important traditional ecological knowledge contained within their languages.
 Ecolinguistic research aims to protect both cultural diversity and the linguistic diversity that supports it.
 The United Nations Environment Program describes how:

 "Biodiversity also incorporates human cultural diversity, which can be affected by the same drivers as biodiversity, and which has impacts on the diversity of genes, other species, and ecosystems".

 Nettle and Romaine (2000:166) write that "delicate tropical environments in particular must be managed with care and skill.
 It is indigenous peoples who have the relevant practical knowledge, since they have been successfully making a living in them for hundreds of generations.
 Much of this detailed knowledge about local ecosystems is encoded in indigenous language and rapidly being lost".
 Mühlhaüsler states "the rapid decline in the world's linguistic diversity thus must be regarded with apprehension by those who perceive the interconnection between linguistic and biological diversity".

 Overall, language diversity is part of ecolinguistics because of the correlation between the diversity of language and biological diversity, with the knowledge of nature embedded in local cultures being the link between the two.